andrewjscott/pands-proect2021-/README.md

 print(iris.shape)
 ```

 The shape method informs us how many rows and columns the dataframe has[14].
 As expected, it returns (150, 5).
-150 rows for each flower measured, and 5 columns - 4 for the measurement variables and 1 for the flower species.
+150 rows for each flower measured, and five columns - four for the measurement variables and one for the flower species.

 ```
 print(iris.info())